Chris & Denise Williamson

 Pre-field Staff, Currently in Need of Your Support

-In April 2017, our pastor started one of his messages with a question, “What would you do if you knew that you could not fail”, and ended it with this challenge, “What would you do for God if you knew that you could not fail”.
+In April 2017, our pastor started one of his messages with a question, “What would you do if you knew that you could not fail?”, and ended it with this challenge, “What would you do for God if you knew that you could not fail?”.
 Right away God placed MARC on Denise’s heart.
 On the way home from church, she asked me what I thought of our pastor’s question.
 I paused for a moment and said that this may sound crazy, but I would go and serve with MARC.
-We all of a sudden knew that God was leading us in a new direction for our lives.
-Now just 1 year later, we have accepted a position with MARC for me to work as a maintenance specialist.
+We suddenly knew that God was leading us in a new direction for our lives.
+Now just one year later, we have accepted a position with MARC for me to work as a maintenance specialist.
 We are now just starting to seek out ministry partners to pray and support us as we work to help spread the gospel to the villages across Alaska through aviation.